vuejs/rfcs/active-rfcs/0000-router-active-link.md

 - `/articles/:id+`
 - `/articles/:id*`

-**All params** must match, with the same exact order for a link to be both, _active_ and _exact active_.
+**All params** must match, with the same exact order for a link **to be both**, _active_ and _exact active_.

 ## `exact` prop

 Before these changes, `exact` worked by matching the whole location.
 Its main purpose was to get around the `/` caveat but it also checked `query` and `hash`.
 Because of this, with the new active behavior, the [`exact` prop](https://router.vuejs.org/api/#exact) only purpose would be for a link to display `router-link-active` only if `router-link-exact-active` is also present.
 But this isn't really useful anymore as we can directly target the element using the `router-link-exact-active` class.
 Because of this, I think the `exact` prop can be removed from `router-link`.
-This outdates https://github.com/vuejs/rfcs/pull/37 while still introducing the behavior of `exact` for the path section of the loction.
+This outdates https://github.com/vuejs/rfcs/pull/37 while still introducing the behavior of `exact` for the path section of the loction like explained above.

 Some users will probably have to change the class used in CSS from `router-link-exact-active` to `router-link-active` to adapt to this change.

 # Drawbacks

 - This is not backwards compatible.
-It's probably worth adding `exact-path` in Vue Router v3
+It's probably worth adding `exact-path` in Vue Router v3.
 - Users using the `exact` prop will have to rely on the `router-link-exact-active` or use the `exact-active-class` prop.
+- The function `includesQuery` must be added by the user.

 # Alternatives

-- Leaving the `exact` prop to only apply `router-link-active` when `router-link-exact-active`
+- Leaving the `exact` prop to only apply `router-link-active` when `router-link-exact-active` as also applied.
-- Keep _active_ behavior of doing an inclusive match of `query` and `hash`
+- Keep _active_ behavior of doing an inclusive match of `query` and `hash` instead of just relying on the params.
+- Changing _active_ behavior to only apply to the `path` section of a route (this includes params) and ignore `query` and `hash`.

 # Adoption strategy